 Oh well, time to find my safe space.

 While all relationships are different, I’ve noticed that most men have around a 2-3 week lag time after a breakup before everything really hits them.
 In some cases it can be because of unclear circumstances, or a lack of acceptance of the situation.

 There’s no one right answer to this question, but there are a number of root causes.

 1: Men process breakups differently than women do

-Women are used to protracted cycles of emotional anguish, and are well prepared to deal with it.
+Women are used to protracted cycles of emotional anguish and are well prepared to deal with it.
 Women tend to feel the full effects of a breakup upfront, where they register higher levels of emotional pain than men do.

 If you think about it, there’s an evolutionary basis for this.
-Even a passing encounter with a man can leave a woman on the hook for 9 months of child rearing.
+Even a passing encounter with a man can leave a woman on the hook for 9 months of child-rearing.
 Women tend to be more choosy about their men for this reason, and they feel more pain upfront because of it.

-Plus, she’s going to have a whole lot of meat in her face shortly afterwards.
+Plus, she’s going to have a whole lot of meat in her face shortly afterward.
 I don’t know about you, but I always feel pretty good when I’m stuffing down a 16oz porterhouse steak.